EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party V SHALL compose message_2 as follows:

-* If corr (TYPE – method) equals 1 or 3, C_U is omitted, otherwise C_U is not omitted.
+* If TYPE mod 4 equals 1 or 3, C_U is omitted, otherwise C_U is not omitted.

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the cipher suite SUITE.
 Let X_V be the x-coordinate of the ephemeral public key.